Location

 Site Selection

-FRV considers that this location is suitable for the project due to
+FRV considers this is a great location for the project because of:

 Sun Icon